 “We made several important observations in our study.
 For example, as an aggregate trend, Gmail leaned towards the left while Outlook and Yahoo leaned towards the right.
 Yahoo retained about half of all the political emails in inbox (up to 55.2% marked as spam) while outlook filtered out the vast majority of emails (over 71.8%) from all political candidates and marked them as spam.
-Gmail, however, retained the majority of left-wing candidate emails in inbox (< 10.12% marked as spam) while sent the majority of right-wing candidate emails to the spam folder (up to 77.2% marked as spam).”
+Gmail, however, retained the majority of left-wing candidate emails in inbox (

 The study also found out that the number of emails from conservative candidates that Gmail marked as spam grew as the election approached while the percentage of emails from liberal candidates that were marked as spam remained the same.